Brampton, Cambridgeshire: History

 Brampton has associations with the diarist Samuel Pepys.
 Legend has it that his fortune is buried somewhere in the village: during the panic caused by the Dutch raid on the Medway in 1667 he buried his gold in the garden of Brampton House and was never sure how much of it he had succeeded in recovering.
 Brampton was the home of his uncle, Robert Pepys, elder brother of the diarist's father, whose house still stands.
 Samuel Pepys is known to have stayed there and at the Black Bull Inn in the village.
 After Robert's death in 1661, a bitter legal dispute arose over the Brampton inheritance, involving Samuel, his father and several other claimants.
 It was ultimately settled out of court.

+There was an enclosure award on the parish by the Brampton Inclosure Act 1772 (12 Geo.
+3. c.
+67 Pr.).

+During World War II, Brampton hosted the 1st Bombardment Wing of the US Army Air Corps at RAF Brampton Grange, on the High Street.
+Almost all the bomber and fighter groups and squadrons in Cambridgeshire were commanded by the 1st Bombardment Wing in Brampton, renamed the First Bomber Division, and finally renamed in 1944 the First Air Division.
+At the end of the war, the headquarters and staff were moved on 25 April 1945 from The Grange in Brampton to RAF Alconbury, a few miles away, where the US Air Force still operates a wing commanding several bases and facilities.

 Government

 Brampton has an elected parish council of 15 members meeting on the third Wednesday of the month.
 Its second local-government tier is Huntingdonshire District Council based in Huntingdon.
 Brampton as a district ward has two councillors.

 Brampton's highest tier of local government is Cambridgeshire County Council based in Cambridge.
 (It belonged to the historic and administrative county of Huntingdonshire until 1965, then to the new administrative county of Huntingdon and Peterborough, and since 1974 to the county of Cambridgeshire.)
 Brampton has one county councillor in the electoral division of Brampton and Kimbolton.

-At Westminster, Brampton is in the parliamentary constituency of Huntingdon, represented in the House of Commons by Jonathan Djanogly (Conservative) since 2001.
-The previous member was John Major (Conservative, 1983–2001).
+At Westminster, Brampton is in the parliamentary constituency of Huntingdon, represented in the House of Commons by Ben Obese Jecty (Conservative) since 2024.
+A previous member was John Major (Conservative, 1983–2001).